-If you do a ROBS correctly, you don’t have to pay any taxes or penalties which are normally charged when you withdraw money from your retirement account early.
+If you do a ROBS correctly, you don’t have to pay any of the taxes or penalties that are normally charged when you withdraw money from your retirement account early.
 Common retirement plans, such as a 401(K), traditional IRA, and 403(b), are eligible for ROBS.
 Most ROBS providers require you have $50K or more in retirement savings in order to do a ROBS.

 There are many providers that will help you set up a ROBS.
 The services provided include setting up your business as a C corporation (required to do a ROBS), creating a company retirement plan which includes the ability to buy company stock, and serving as the retirement plan administrator for your business and employees.
 Don’t worry if this all sounds complicated – the ROBS provider is there to help you.